Brett-Tanner/Journal/2023/Jun_23.md

 - Features

+  - [x] Make authentication redirect the new splash page which links to login or sign up
+    - [x] Style the new landing page
+    - [x] Add the little arrows to the landing page buttons
-  - [] Add an instructional PDF to the login page
+  - [x] Add an instructional PDF to the login page
+  - [] Possibly bring the recalculate button back, e.g. for children whose category in the SS changed since their booking was made
+  - [] Make the activity names on the registration page labels linked to their checkboxes to avoid dead clicks
+  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)
+  - [] Add a 'Latest Registrations' feed for staff
+  - [] Add an 'Incomplete Registrations' feed as well
+  - [] Rather than showing a blank page on the invoice index when there're no real invoices, show a 'No confirmed invoices, #{num} unconfirmed" message
   - [] Prevent slots closing on weekends, they should close the Friday before instead
     - Possibly hard code the relevant public holidays
-  - [] Possibly bring the recalculate button back, e.g. for children whose category in the SS changed since their booking was made
   - [] For special days, display the connection option between the morning and afternoon slots (on the daily attendance sheet)
     - Maybe also show if kids are attending both morning and afternoon in that column for regular days
     - Just a different header/values
   - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit
-  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)
-  - [] Add a 'Latest Registrations' feed for staff

 - Invoice confirmation rework

+  1. Migrate the new user_confirmed column in, check nothing is on fire
+  2. Then try out the other changes locally before pushing

   - [] Add a user_confirmed field to Invoice model, which is set to true when they confirm on the confirm page
     - Allows us to save invoices so they persist when users hit back/abandon before confirming without showing in stats/sheets
     - By actually updating the invoice when the user goes to confirm from the registration page, but only using confirmed versions anywhere else
     - [] Change the stats/sheets/indexes other places to decide what they show based on confirmation status
     - [] Check all the logic that uses in_ss and think about how it could better use user_confirmed
-  - [] Change the in_ss field to 'staff_confirmed' to better reflect its actual function
   - [] Use versions to handle cases where a user edits an existing booking but doesn't confirm it
     - only the confirmed booking should be shown to staff/included in indexes/stats
     - [] add a warning to the reg page/invoice index telling the user they have unconfirmed changes
-  - [] Rather than showing a blank page on the invoice index when there're no real invoices, show a 'No confirmed invoices, #{num} unconfirmed" message
   - [] Change logic on which email is sent to use the new confirmed fields

 - Security